How To Get From Haneda Airport To Shinjuku (Quickest & Cheapest!)

 Haneda Airport, previously known as Tokyo International Airport is one of the oldest airports in Japan, having been there since 1931.

-Many people prefer this airport because of its close proximity to central Tokyo, which is just approximately 30 minutes away by public transportation.
+Many people prefer this airport because of its close proximity to central Tokyo, which is just approximately 30 minutes away on public transportation.

 This airport mostly caters to domestic flights (unlike the nearby Narita Airport) however, it’s still considered to be one of the busiest airports in the world.